 Following this, hopefully you will have a good idea of what is preventing your visitors from converting.
 Now it’s time to make changes to your landing page to counter these objections.

-The following model is a fantastic starting point for understanding how to improve the likelihood of a conversion.
+The following model by WiderFunnel is also a fantastic starting point for understanding how to improve the likelihood of a conversion.
 Whenever I am presented with a CRO project, I like to consider how we could improve each point.
 For example, can we reduce the navigation to minimise distractions?
 Could we increase the urgency by having a countdown timer or a “Only X left” next to our call-to-actions?
 In 2012, I managed to quadruple a website’s conversion rate from 2.5% to 10% using these methods.

 Conversion rate optimisation is not something you do once.
 You should strive to constantly tweak and improve your landing pages to make incremental improvements.